 How to get Stata

-Faculty and staff may request Stata by contacting your College or Departmental IT support group.
+Employees may request Stata by contacting their College or Departmental IT support group.

 Stata is not available at no cost for home use, but being a UNT faculty, staff or student qualifies you for an educational discount.

 The Stata Campus GradPlan, available for faculty, staff, and students, offers varying licenses types and terms.